 The USDA also chose not to put recommended numbers of servings on the new Pyramid because these differ from individual to individual according to weight, gender, activity level and age.
-Instead, it offers personalized Pyramids at MyPyramid.gov" Courtesy of Food Pyramids - What you should really eat.
+Instead, it offers personalized Pyramids at MyPyramid.gov” Courtesy of .
 Harvard School of Public Health

 Resources & Learning More

 – Ideas on fun preschool lessons to help instill healthy eating

 You can enter your Toddler’s age (begins at 2yrs) and get a “customized” pyramid for your Toddler!

 – Read about how and why the Food Pyramid has been updated and revised.